jandecaluwe/urubu/doc/manual/authoring.md

 This is nice for readability, but it all remains file based.

-Urubu extends this behavior by automatically resolving [project-wide reference ids][structure#project-wide-reference-ids].
+Urubu extends this behavior by automatically resolving [structure#Project-wide reference ids].
 This feature is implemented as a Markdown extension.
 Note that it doesn't require a syntax change.
-It enables page linking similar to what is commonly found on wikis.
+It enables page linking like in wikis.

-In addition, you can add a fragment (e.g. #some-anchor) to the reference id to link within a page.
-Since Urubu automatically adds slugified ids to markdown headers, you can use those as targets.
-For instance, to link to this "Reference links" section of this page, you can use [\[authoring#reference-links\]][authoring#reference-links].
+In addition, you can add a fragment, like `#some-anchor`, to the reference id.
-You can also define your own ids using [attr_list].
+This represents a link to an anchor within a page.
+Since Urubu automatically adds slugified anchors to markdown headers, you can use those as targets.
+For instance, `[authoring#reference-links]` is a link to the current [authoring#Reference links] section.
+You can also define your own anchors using [attr_list].

-When using reference links, Urubu will insert the title of the link in the generated html (unless you specify an alternative text explicitly).
-In this way, the text that you click will match the title of the page where you land.
+Markdown supports reference links without a text.
+In that case, Urubu inserts an appropriate text in the html.
+For a reference link with no fragment, the title of the page is inserted.
+For a reference link with a fragment, the fragment text is inserted.
+To make the result more readable, you can use non-slugified fragment text.
+For example, `[authoring#Reference links]` also links to the present section, and is rendered as [authoring#Reference links].